Skip to contents

 severity_noise_sd

-Non-negative numeric scalar controlling severity noise in bootstrap samples.
+Non-negative numeric scalar controlling severity variation in bootstrap samples.

 Logical.
-If TRUE, rescale the final allocation so the allocated excess loss over included rows equals the total excess loss being allocated.
+If TRUE, the final allocation is rescaled so that the total allocated excess loss equals the total excess loss being allocated.

 Value